apache/nuttx-apps/nshlib/README.txt

   xd         ---

 * NOTES:
-  1. Because of hardware padding, the actual buffersize required for put and get operations size may be larger.
+  1. Because of hardware padding, the actual MTU required for put and get operations size may be larger.
   2. Special TFTP server start-up options will probably be required to permit creation of file for the correct operation of the put command.